withastro/astro/docs/collections.md

 ## What are Collections?

 Astro Collections help you break up a larger set of data into multiple pages.
-Examples use-cases include:
+Examples of use-cases include:

 - Pagination: `/posts/1`, `posts/2`, etc.
 - Grouping content by author: `/posts/fred`, `/posts/matthew`, etc.